-The above parameters correspond to a current Revnolds number of order 10^6 , which is well beyond the current reach of direct numerical simulations.
+[13] The above parameters correspond to a current Reynolds number of order 10, which is well beyond the current reach of direct numerical simulations.
 As Re increases, smaller length scales must be resolved, which in turn implies shorter time steps.
-However, as will be seen below in §3.1 and 3.2, provided Re > O(1,000), variations in Re only have a small effect on the overall features of the flow, cf. Parsons & García (1998).
-For this reason, most of the simulations to be discussed below will be carried out with a reduced Reynolds number $Re_T \ll Re$ which is kept in the range $1,000 < Re_T < 10,000$.
+However, as will be seen below in sections 3.1 and 3.2, provided Re > O(1,000), variations in Re only have a small effect on the overall features of the flow, [cf. Parsons and García, 1998].
+For this reason, most of the simulations to be discussed below will be carried out with a reduced Reynolds number $Re_T \ll Re$ which is kept in the range $1,000 < Re_T < 10,000$ .
 This reduced Reynolds number can be interpreted as a simple way to model the effects of small-scale, unresolved flow structures.
 Our focus in the current investigation is on small particles with negligible inertia, whose velocity is given by the fluid velocity and a superimposed settling velocity.
-Hence it is reasonable to assume that the small-scale, unresolved flow structures will affect the transport of particles in the same way as the transport of fluid (Shraiman 2000), so that we set the value of the reduced Péclet number Pe_T equal to that of the reduced Reynolds number.
+Hence it is reasonable to assume that the small-scale, unresolved flow structures will affect the transport of particles in the same way as the transport of fluid [Shraiman and Siggia, 2000], so that we set the value of the reduced Péclet number $Pe_T$ equal to that of the reduced Reynolds number.
 Note that all other dimensionless parameters are kept at their original values for the typical turbidity current described above.
-We wish to remark that, while turbulence models have been developed for variable density (Speziale 1991, Choi & García 2002) and particle-laden flows (Elghobashi & Abouarab 1983, Hagatun & Eidsvik 1986, Zhang & Reese 2001, Hsu et al. 2003 and others), to the best of our knowledge there are no models that can accurately capture the complex physics in the non-dilute layer next to a resuspending particle bed.
+We wish to remark that, while turbulence models have been developed for variable density [Speziale, 1991; Choi and García, 2002] and particle-laden flows [Elghobashi and Abouarab, 1983; Hagatun and Eidsvik, 1986; Zhang and Reese, 2001; Hsu et al., 2003, and others], to the best of our knowledge there are no models that can accurately capture the complex physics in the nondilute layer next to a resuspending particle bed.

-We use a lock-release model, where heavy fluid is initially confined to a small region, $0 \leq x_1 \leq x_f$ and $0 \leq x_2 \leq 2$.
-The initial length of the current, x_f , may be varied but was usually kept at $x_f = 2$.
+[14] We use a lock-release model, where heavy fluid is initially confined to a small region, $0 \le x_1 \le x_f$ and $0 \le x_2 \le 2$ .
+The initial length of the current, $x_f$ , may be varied but was usually kept at $x_f = 2$ .
 For reasons of numerical stability, the initial concentration profile was smoothed over a few grid points (typically 6) using an error function centered at $x_1 = x_f$ in the horizontal and at $x_2 = 2$ in the vertical.
 The fluid is initially at rest, $\psi = \omega = 0$ and starts moving at t = 0.

-In order to model complex geometries, we use a spatially varying gravity vector (Blanchette et al. 2004).
-A curvilinear coordinate system is thus simulated but second order curvature terms are neglected.
+[15] In order to model complex geometries, we use a spatially varying gravity vector [Blanchette et al., 2005].
+A curvilinear coordinate system is thus simulated but second-order curvature terms are neglected.
 The resulting approximation is expected to be valid if the ratio of the height of the flow to the radius of curvature of the bottom surface is everywhere small.
 We restrict our study to smoothly varying bottom surfaces to ensure that the neglected curvature effects remain small.
-We use a rectangular computational domain and enforce a no-slip, no normal flow condition at the top and bottom boundaries, $\psi = \partial \psi / \partial x_2 = 0$, and a slip, no normal flow condition at the left and right walls, $\psi = \partial^2 \psi / \partial x_1^2 = 0$.
-The latter conditions allow for the use of fast Fourier transforms in the x_1 -direction which provide high accuracy to our numerical scheme.
+We use a rectangular computational domain and enforce a no-slip, no normal flow condition at the top and bottom boundaries, $\psi = \partial \psi / \partial x_2 = 0$ , and a slip, no normal flow condition at the left and right walls, $\psi = \partial^2 \psi / \partial x_1^2 = 0$ .
+The latter conditions allow for the use of fast Fourier transforms in the $x_1$ direction which provide high accuracy to our numerical scheme.